2014 Davis Cup Europe Zone Group III: Draw

 The twelve teams were divided into four pools of three.
-The winner of Pool A plays off against the winner of Pool C, and the winner of Pool B plays off against the winner of Pool D. The two winners of these play-offs are promoted to Europe/Africa Zone Group II in 2016.
+The winner of Pool A plays off against the winner of Pool C, and the winner of Pool B plays off against the winner of Pool D. The two winners of these play-offs are promoted to Europe/Africa Zone Group II in 2015.
 The second and third placed teams in each pool play off in the same pattern to determine overall rankings within the group.

-The group was staged from 7 to 10 May 2015 at the Gellért Szabadidőközpont in Szeged, Hungary.